wp-plugins/gwolle-gb/readme.txt

 * Option List with the parts of each entry that you want to show.
 * Localization.
 Own languages can be added very easily, so please send po-files to marcel at timelord.nl.
 * Different-styled admin entries, so that the visitor can tell which entry is written by the 'real admin' (optional).
+* Admins can add a reply to each entry.
 * A log for each entry, so that you know which member of the staff released and edited a guestbook-entry to the public and when.
 * IP-address and host-logging with link to WHOIS query site.
 * RSS Feed.